 The vast majority of raccoons don’t have rabies.
 Still, raccoons are the most frequently reported rabid animals.
-If you see one in daytime, it’s probably a hungry mother — they have high energy needs while feeding their young and sometimes come out to eat, even in daylight.
+If you see one in the daytime, it’s probably a hungry mother — they have high energy needs while feeding their young and sometimes come out to eat, even in daylight.
 Symptoms of rabies include lethargy, stupor, walking in circles, paralysis of one or both back legs, falling over, eye or nose discharge, or unexplained aggressiveness.
 Call Animal Control if you observe these behaviors.
 Always watch raccoons from a distance; even healthy ones will act aggressive and bite if frightened or cornered.

 Why do raccoons wash their food?

 Many of us learned as young schoolchildren about the raccoon’s habit of “washing” his food.
 It seems like a really cool thing to do, but the truth is that raccoons don’t actually wash food.
 It’s more accurate to call it a moistening, and no one is really sure why they do it.
 Theories abound:

 One theory is associated with their tactile ability: Their sense of touch is their strongest sense and perhaps raccoons wet their food to somehow feel its texture better.
 An old theory held that raccoons have no salivary glands and need to wet their food in order to digest it.
 But research has since shown that raccoons have normal salivary glands.

 Research has shown that captive raccoons do douse their food if water is made available to them, but raccoons in the wild douse or don’t douse, depending on where their food is located and its proximity to water.
 And it seems they like to dunk regardless of whether their food is clean, dirty, wet or dry.